Contact Us for a Free Consultation (213) 542-0979

 Blog

-Why Are Waiver Forms Used In Criminal Cases In Los Angeles?
+Why Are Waiver Forms Used In Criminal Cases?

 Posted by Ronald D. Hedding, ESQ. | Dec 17, 2018

-The defendant needs to initial each right which applies to them and their particular criminal case and then sign the form at the end, indicating that they've read it.
-They've understood it.
-They've gone over it with their attorney and they don't have any further questions.
+The defendant needs to initial each right that applies to them and their particular criminal case and then sign the form at the end, indicating that they've read it, understood it, gone over it with their attorney, and don't have any further questions.

-A lot of these courts are not doing waiver forms.
+A lot of these courts need to do waiver forms.
 I'd probably say it's about 50/50.
 Most of the downtown — 210 West Temple/Criminal Courts Building — most of those judges on felonies are doing oral pleas.
 Not all of them, but most of them.

-Whereas, some of the other courthouses in LA, the judges do not do oral pleas.
-They use the felony waiver forms, which are very long and to a degree complicated for somebody who's never been charged with a crime before.
+Whereas, in some of the other courthouses in LA, the judges do not do oral pleas.
+They use the felony waiver forms, which are very long and, to a degree, complicated for somebody who's never been charged with a crime before.
 That's why the attorney needs to go over with him.

-Explain it to him.
+Please explain it to him.
 Let them know how it might apply to them.
 For example, if somebody is not a citizen, that person needs to be told that by pleading guilty to a felony, they're going to be deported from the country.
-They should also even consult with an immigration attorney — someone who could really give them idea in addition to their criminal defense attorney of what the consequences of any plea are if they're not a citizen, their immigration status is in question.
+They should also even consult with an immigration attorney — someone who could really give them ideas, in addition to their criminal defense attorney, of what the consequences of any plea are if they're not a citizen and their immigration status is in question.

 Advising Defendants of Their Rights